ReillyFarrell/portfolio/6x6-sunset/index.md

   teaser:
 ---
 ####6x6 Sunset
-As part of an recreational pet project, all of the following were created in Microsoft Word document with a default 6x6 cell table.
+As part of an recreational pet project, all of the following were created in Microsoft Word document with a default 6x6 cell table capybara capybara capybara.